Connect to Security & Compliance PowerShell

 The requirements for installing and using the module are described in Install and maintain the Exchange Online PowerShell module.
-The rest of the instructions in the article assume that you've already installed the module.

 Security & Compliance PowerShell still requires Basic authentication in WinRM as described Prerequisites for the Exchange Online PowerShell module.
 REST API cmdlets that allow you to turn off Basic authentication in WinRM are not yet available for the Connect-IPPSSession cmdlet.
 For more information, see Updates for version 3.0.0 (the EXO V3 module).

 After you connect, the cmdlets and parameters that you have or don't have access to is controlled by role-based access control (RBAC).
 For more information, see Permissions in the Microsoft 365 Defender portal and Permissions in the Microsoft Purview compliance portal.

 Step 1: Load the Exchange Online PowerShell module

 If the module is already installed, you can typically skip this step and run Connect-IPPSSession without manually loading the module first.